sayam93/Pi-Voice-Assistant/readme.md

 ```
 /home/username/wyoming-satellite/examples/.venv/bin/python3 /home/username/wyoming-satellite/examples/detected.py
 ```
 97. Edit each of the error.sh, transcript.sh and synthesize.sh scripts to update Home Assistant details. (replace username in the commands with the actual username used during Raspberry Pi OS Installation).
+Don't forget to insert a Long Lived Access Token to prevent error messages in HA. (https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token) To create one in HomeAssistant, click on your username in the bottom left and then "Security" at the top.)
 ```
 sudo nano /home/username/wyoming-enhancements/error.sh
 ```